f15gdsy/BT-Framework/README.md

 BT-Framework
 ============

-BT Framework is a behavior tree framework that can be used to create game AI.
+BT Framework is a simple behavior tree framework that can be used to create game AI.
 It's written for Unity3d.

 ## How to use